 - The process is inflexible and cannot accommodate changes or exceptions.

 - The process is cumbersome and inefficient, resulting in unnecessary work or delays.

 6 steps to set up a contract approval process that works

 If you can recognize your organization in the signs outlined above, it’s imperative that you rethink your contract approval process.
 Don’t worry, we’ll help.
 Here’s how you can go about setting up an efficient contract approval process in just 6 steps.

 “Legal has ultimately designed most of the contracts.
 There should be no deviation but stuff happens.
-So, we need some sort of approval metrics where every contract gets some kind of sign-off from legal.
+So, we need some sort of approval matrix where every contract gets some kind of sign-off from legal.
 Then, depending on what kind of contract it is, there might be a technical person who will review the contract.
 From a budget perspective, it might go to finance.
 It is up to legal teams to create that sort of metric.”

 — Head of Legal in the FinTech industry

 The first thing you need to do is identify everyone involved in creating and approving contracts within your organization.
 This includes not just the individuals or departments involved within your current process but also those who should ideally have visibility into the process as well.